You can apply to tax your vehicle:

 For more information, visit thewebsite, and to see which Post Office branches are able to tax your vehicle on renewal or when there is a change of owner, see the website.

 About 3 weeks before your vehicle tax expires you should receive a Vehicle Licence Application/Statutory Off Road Notification (SORN) (V11) or a Heavy goods vehicle licence application/SORN declaration (V85/1).

 You can use this renewal reminder, to re-tax the vehicle as long as the date of the vehicle tax, the vehicle details and the taxation class printed on the form are all correct.

-If you do not receive this reminder the law still requires you to either tax the vehicle or, if it is being kept off road, make a Statutory Off Road Notification (SORN).
+If you don't receive this renewal reminder, or if you prefer, you can use your V5C or V5C NI registration certificate or V5 log book to tax the vehicle or, if it is being kept off road, to make a SORN.

 If you don't have a renewal reminder or a V5C registration certificate because you've just bought the vehicle, you can still tax your vehicle by applying at the, if you have a valid new keeper supplement (V5/2 or V5/2NI, or V5C/2 or V5C/2NI).

 The new keeper supplement is valid for 2 months from the date you bought the vehicle for taxing purposes.
 If this has expired you will also have to:

 If you've changed your name and or address, you can make the changes in section 6 of your V5C registration certificate.
 Sign the declaration in section 8 and post the whole V5C to the DVLA, Swansea.
 However if your vehicle needs taxing within 4 weeks you can take the V5C to the.
 There you'll be able to tax your vehicle and have the changes made at the same time.
 You'll need to take your original MOT certificate to the post office.